Can flea control be accomplished using things I have at home? Is it safe to do?

 Check “Getting Rid of Fleas…For Cats Only!” for more.

-Are Homemade Remedies Safe For Controlling Fleas on My Cat?
+Are Homemade Remedies Safe for My Cat?

 In following this trail of clues, I found there are opposing opinions about the safety of most homemade or “natural” remedies.